getlarge/APE/README.md

 - npm install

-- mkdir data
+- choose which diagram to execute in app/index.js

-- rm data/*  ( to start fresh processes )
+- init process with npm start

-- use dev branch to commit changes
+- use a new dev branch to commit changes